oiccpress/publisherThemePreferences/README.md

   journal
 * Allow for block pages, along with navigation items, to be copied from another journal in order to get the majority of pages almost-ready when adding bulk amounts of journals.
+* Allow for journal thumbnail to be replaced, and copy it onto all issues without a cover assigned already

 ## OICC Press in collaboration with Invisible Dragon